verrazzano/docs/content/en/docs/networking/kubernetes/net-kubernetes.md

 Ingress is an overloaded term that has a few meanings in the context of Kubernetes.
 Sometimes the term is used to mean external access to the cluster, as in "ingress to the cluster".
 It might also be used to mean network ingress to a container in a pod.
 Both of those meanings are valid, but this discussion is focused on ingress to the cluster.
-There is actually a Kubernetes Ingress resource and its purpose is to specify HTTP/HTTPS routes to Kubernetes services.
+There is actually a Kubernetes Ingress resource and its purpose is to specify HTTP/HTTPS routes to Kubernetes services, along with an endpoint hostname and optional certificate.
+An Ingress by itself doesn't do anything, it is just a resource.
+An Ingress controller is needed to watch Ingress resources and and reconcile them, configuring the underlying
-An Ingress by itself doesn't do anything, it is just data.
-An Ingress controller is needed to watch Ingress resources and and reconcile them, configuring the underlying Kubernetes load balancer, such as NGINX, to handle the service routing.
+Kubernetes load balancer, such as NGINX, to handle the service routing.
 Verrazzano installs the NGINX Ingress Controller, which acts as both the Ingress controller and the load balancer.
 This will be discussed in later sections, suffice it to say that there is a difference between services that provide external access to the cluster, and an Ingress, which contains HTTP/HTTPS routing rules to services within the cluster.